About the Clinic

 All matters are treated as presumptively confidential.

-We not accepting requests for research assistance for the Fall 2018 semester.
-Please check again in December for when we will start taking questions for the Spring semester.
+We are not accepting requests for research assistance at this time.
+Please check again in March 2019.
 If you need more immediate assistance, please contact your local bar association.